 Divorce is often the most emotional time in a person’s life.
 It is also when permanent, life-altering financial decisions must be made.
 If you are in this situation, then you may be experiencing fear of the unknown.
 Fortunately, educating yourself about your options, rights, and responsibilities helps to alleviate that fear.

-Here are the 7 most important factors to remember when negotiating a divorce settlement:
+Here are the seven most important factors to remember when negotiating your divorce settlement:

 1. Money Will Almost Always Become an Issue in Divorce

 You are probably thinking: “Is that supposed to be a secret?
 I knew that already!”
 Yes, that may be so – but you may also be underestimating how much of an issue it will be.
 Even with the promise of fairness from your ex-spouse, or of a deal that sounds too good to be true, you should still do your homework.
 Remember not to make offers during negotiations out of feelings of guilt and “give away the farm.”
 Seek out the appropriate professional help and information, so that years from now you do not feel bad that you agreed to a settlement too quickly.